mousepawmedia/devdocs/network/source/network/phabricator.rst

 The quickest way to set an object's permissions is to set its **Space**.
 We provide four.

-..
-NOTE:: The ID numbers are out of order because of when we created the Space.
+..  note:: The ID numbers are out of order because of when we created the Space.
     It's unfortunate, but we can't change these without an inordinate amount of hassle and risk.